Welcome to Snowy Owls.

 Reading is a key part of school life and early reading is the start of a wonderful journey into discovering a whole new world of stories, facts and adventures.

-We will be starting a new reading adventure with out very own snowy owl who will be coming home with your child to share a reading book of their choice with in a place of their choice.
+We will be continuing our reading adventure with our very own snowy owl, Fluffy, who will be coming home with your child to share a reading book of their choice with Fluffy, in a place of their choice.
 All we ask is that you snap a picture of your child reading with the owl and email it to school - look out for a text and the bag coming home very soon!

 Remember every Tuesday we change our books as it is Choosy Tuesday - please return your reading for pleasure book to get a new one for the week to share with your family.